seralexeev/xrabbit.dev/README.md

 id: 20
 date: 25-05-2025
 media:
-  - media/20-1.mp4
+  - 20-1.mp4
 ```

-For the servo I added an LM2596 and set it to 6V as my dad suggested.
-I will need to order a few more of these but with a display so it would be convenient to monitor the voltage without a multimeter.
+I added an LM2596 for the servo and set it to 6V like my dad suggested.
+I need to order a few more of these but with a screen so it's easier to monitor the voltage without a multimeter.

 ---